Trunkg0d/Voyager-shopping-cart/README.md

 To log in and use the web, you can use the account below
 - Account name: example@railstutorial.org
 - Password: foobar
+- You can also create the new account, but it requires account confirmation through email and I use mailtrap for this project, so I can not check your email often
 ## Contributing

 This is my internship project, working alone for more than 2 weeks.
+All of the project I use Ruby on Rails for Backend; HTML, CSS, Bootstrap for Frontend and also use Docker to setup project.